 Then the phone rang.
 As Dyer handled the call, it occurred to me that the Broadway Books story might fall short of a miracle after all.
 Had the store not offered a product of value and been well managed over a long period of time, Aaron's inspired bolt of guerilla marketing wouldn't have saved it.
 Had his relationship with his mother been less affectionate and respectful, he never would have generated that bolt.

 Dyer finished the call, and another lull descended.
 She asked me what book I was reading.
 I confessed that, since the previous September, I hadn't read much of anything more challenging than the sports page.
 Paradoxically, the more I needed the solace and company of a good book, the less able I felt to read one.
 My attention span was shot.
 I burned time by staring at the computer or TV.
 I had surrendered to the scourge.

-The bookseller gave an empathetic but unforgiving nod.
-"Follow me," Dyer said, leading me toward a table of staff picks.
+The bookseller gave me an empathetic but unforgiving nod.
+"Follow me," Dyer said.
 "I think I've got something you'll like."

 This article appeared in the December 2009/January 2010 issue of Inc. Magazine.